 - Across J. R. R. Tolkien's Middle-Earth, many of the same creatures that once served Morgoth transferred their loyalty to Sauron when he took over as Big Bad.
 In this case, that would be because Sauron was The Dragon to Morgoth, so most of these minions would have been used to taking orders from him anyway.

-- Mighty Morphin' Power Rangers had Lord Zedd usurp Rita Repulsa as the series villain, but he kept all of Rita's old henchmen under his employ.
-He even upgraded the Putties to be tougher, provided nobody hit the obvious emblem target on their chests.
+- Mighty Morphin' Power Rangers has Lord Zedd usurp Rita Repulsa as the series villain, but he keeps all of Rita's old henchmen under his employ.
+He even upgrades the Putties to be tougher, provided nobody hit the obvious emblem target on their chests.

 - Mahou Sentai Magiranger has Vancuria, who was immortal and couldn't be killed anyway.
 So when a new villain took control of the Infershia army, she always stuck around.
 In fact, because of said immortality, and a Heel-Face Turn, she outlasts almost all of them.
 The other Dragon, Wolzard, was similar, though he did go rogue a few times, and the various Infershia leaders used the same army of Mooks.
 Power Rangers Mystic Force did the same thing.

 - The Bibi soldiers from Tensou Sentai Goseiger.
-Except here they were all actually underlings to the real Big Bad, who was working under all three of the show's baddies.
+Except here they are all actually underlings to the real Big Bad, who is working under all three of the show's baddies.

 - In Kaizoku Sentai Gokaiger the Movie: The Flying Ghost Ship, nearly all the mooks from all over the Super Sentai franchise appear as a single army to fight the Gokaigers.